xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 Background Information
 ----------------------

 SerialEM has built-in task function to do eucentricity using stage-tilt method.
-It is rubust, but slower than beam-tilt method.
+It is robust, but slower than beam-tilt method.
 Beam-tilt method is opposite to autofoccus funtion:

 - it sets scope objective lens to eucentric focus value
 - and measures the defocus value for current specimen height using tilted-beam image pair,